eclipse-kura/kura/_posts/dev/2014-04-01-kura-setup.md

 In the Target Definition window, click the link **Set as Target Platform**.
 Doing so will reset the target platform, rebuild the Kura projects, and clear the errors that were reported.
 At this point, you are ready to begin developing Kura-based applications for your target platform.

+### Run the Eclipse Kura Emulator

+To start the Eclipse Kura emulator, select the "Kura_Emulator_Linux.launch" or "Kura_Emulator_OSX.launch" profile from "org.eclipse.kura.emulator" project -> "launch_configs" -> "Kura_Emulator_[OSX | Linux].launch" and run it with "Run as".

+The Eclipse Kura Web UI will be available at the following URL: `http://127.0.0.1:8080` with username and password **admin**.

 ## Eclipse Oomph installer

 The Eclipse Oomph installer is an easy way to install and configure the Eclipse IDE to start developing on Kura.